ACCC Membership: Overview

 Who We Are

-Approximately 20,000 cancer care professionals from 1,900 hospitals and practices nationwide are members of ACCC.
+More than 23,000 cancer care professionals from over 2,500 hospitals and practices nationwide are affiliated with ACCC.
 It is estimated that 60 percent of the nation's cancer patients are treated by a member of ACCC.

 ACCC members work in every aspect of cancer care and include: